Common Name(s): European alder, black alder, common alder

 Common Uses: Veneer, plywood, charcoal for gunpowder, clogs, piles/supports, and turned items.

-Comments: Although the tree has a wide distribution throughout Europe, and is commonly found near wet areas such as ponds and marshes, Alder has not been used very commonly for lumber or woodworking purposes.
+Comments: Although the tree has a wide distribution throughout Europe, and is commonly found near wet areas such as ponds and marshes, alder has not been used very commonly for lumber or woodworking purposes.

-Scans/Pictures: A special thanks to Steve Earis for providing the wood sample of this wood species.
+Images: Drag the slider up/down to toggle between raw and finished wood.
+A special thanks to Steve Earis for providing the wood sample of this wood species.

 Arrangement: commonly in clusters or radial multiples of two to four

 Vessels: small to medium, moderately numerous to numerous